karki011/CourseMaterial/sql/data.markdown

 * `0` and `''` are actual values, stored in your database as `0` or `''`
 * `NULL` represents the absence of value: nothing is stored in your database

+## Table Data

+In ANSI SQL, data tends to resolve to 1 of 4 data types:

+* Primary Keys
+* Text Types
+* Numeric Types
+* Date Types

+### Primary Keys

+While not technically required for a table, best practice demands a primary key.
+Your best two options are:

+* `INT` or `LONGINT`: an integer that increments for you as you insert your data
+* `GUID` (Globaly Unique IDentifier): a generated value that is extremely mathematically likely to be unique in the universe

+### Other Data Types

+Here is a list of [SQL Data Types](https://www.w3schools.com/sql/sql_datatypes.asp) available to you in ANSI SQL.

 **Previous:** [Introduction](introduction.markdown) |
 **Next:** [Statements](statements.markdown)